 Some individuals may find it easier and have better results with resistance training.
 Oftentimes, this includes the same motions without weights and each can be modified if you have physical limitations.
 This is done by using resistance bands or resistance machines instead of free weights.
 In some cases, you may only need to use your bodyweight.

 10. Tai Chi

 Tai Chi sounds more intimidating than it is.
 While it is a type of martial arts, you aren’t fighting or kicking as you may imagine.
 Instead, the exercise uses slow movements and focuses on breathing and balance.

-This type of exercise will help improve your posture, assist with mobility, flexibility, and balance, as well as improve your day-to-day concentration.
+This and similar types of low-impact exercises will help improve your posture, assist with mobility, flexibility, and balance, as well as improve your day-to-day concentration.
 Like other group exercises on the list, it also provides another way for you to socialize and get out of your house.

 11. Water Aerobics